emberjs/data/ROADMAP.md

 Our primary goal for Polaris is to evolve EmberData to being flexible and powerful enough to be the best-in-class data management solution for every Ember application.

+We loosely define this to mean three things.

+1) Than any request an application makes might be best implemented via EmberData.
+2) That the shared interfaces for requesting, mutating and interacting with data that EmberData provides enable applications to easily maintain, iterate on, and migrate between data best practices within their organization.
+3) That any API format specification could be utilized directly by a matching cache implementation, consumable by SchemaModel, and elegantly supported via a Handler and Request Builders.

 Our stretch goal (and ultimate north star) is to achieve this for all frontend Javascript applications, not just Ember applications.

-To achieve this we're targetting the following goals:
+To help achieve this we're targetting the following goals:

 - **EmberData independent of ember-source**
   - Removal of remaining support for Ember classic